-What are Algae?
+What are Algae and Cyanobacteria?

 Algae are plants that do not have true leaves, roots or flowers like other aquatic plants.
 They can be invisible to the naked eye or similar in size to other rooted aquatic plants.
 They form the base of the food chain in lakes and are eaten by a variety of organisms, which are in turn eaten by larger insects, fish and predators.
+Cyanobacteria, also known as blue-green algae, are photosynthetic bacteria.
+They are native organisms and can be found in any water body in Vermont.

 Algae growth is a natural occurrence in all waterbodies, with some lakes and ponds supporting larger algae populations than others.
 An algae bloom is a dense population of algae that may be spread throughout the water or concentrated at the surface.
-There are many species of algae present in most waterbodies during the year, with some surviving all winter under the ice.
-As a result, an algae bloom can form at any time of the year, though most often they occur during hot weather in late summer.
-Like other aquatic plants, algae growth can be stimulated by high levels of nutrients to the point where they become a nuisance.
+Similarly, a cyanobacteria bloom is a dense population of bacteria.
+There are many species of algae and cyanobacteria present in most waterbodies during the year, with some surviving all winter under the ice.
+As a result, an algae or cyanobacteria bloom can form at any time of the year, though most often they occur during hot weather in late summer.
+Like other aquatic plants, algae growth and cyanobacteria blooms can be stimulated by high levels of nutrients to the point where they become a nuisance.
 The only complete and long-term solution to nuisance algae growth is to locate and reduce the source of nutrients to the pond.
-There is no way to permanently or completely eliminate algae from lakes and ponds, nor is it desirable.
-Without some algae, a lake or pond cannot support a healthy community of insects, fish and predators.
+There is no way to permanently, or completely, eliminate algae and cyanobacteria from lakes and ponds, nor is it desirable.
+Without some algae and cyanobacteria, a lake or pond cannot support a healthy community of insects, fish, and predators.

-Planktonic algae may appear as "pea soup" green water or colored particles suspended in the water.
+Planktonic algae (left photo), or cyanobacteria, may appear as "pea soup" green water or colored particles suspended in the water.
 Some species may cause odors often described as fishy, musty or septic.

-Filamentous algae typically form large greenish-colored mats along the edges or bottoms of a pond.
+Filamentous algae (right photos) typically form large greenish-colored mats along the edges or bottoms of a pond.
 Some may be slimy or cottony to the touch.
 These algae colonies can fill with gases and float to the surface in large masses.